nycmeshnet/docs/content/firmware/mikrotik.md

 Don't use!

 This has finally been released but it doesn't work with our configuration yet.
 We keep testing it as we are eager to use the newly added WireGuard.

+If you need to downgrade, read the [instructions here](../../hardware/mikrotikomnitik5ac/)